pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ![token-based auth](http://i.imgur.com/xkvip2y.jpg)

 ### What does a JWT token contain?
-The token is separated in three base-64 encoded, dot-separated values, each one representing different type of data:
+The token is separated in three base-64 encoded, dot-separated values, each one representing a different type of data:
 #### Header
 Consits of the type of the token (JWT) and the type of encryption algorithm (HS256) encoded in base-64.
 #### Payload
 The payload contains information about the user and his/her role.
 For example, the payload of the token can contain the e-mail and the password.
 #### Signature
-Signature is an unique key that identifies the service which creates the header.
+Signature is a unique key that identifies the service which creates the header.
 In this case, the signature of the token will be a base-64 encoded version of the Rails application's secret key (`Rails.application.secrets.secret_key_base`).
-Because each application has an unique base key, it would be the best fit for the signature of the token.
+Because each application has a unique base key, this secret key serves as the token signature.

 ## Setting up a token-based authentication with Rails 5

-Enought theory, it's time for practice.
+Enough theory, it's time for practice.
 The first step is to create a new Rails 5 API-only application:

 ```bash
 rails _5.0.0.beta3_ new api-app --api
 ```

 By appending `--api` at the end of the generator, a API-only application will be created.
-[API-only](http://edgeguides.rubyonrails.org/api_app.html) applications are a new feature that is included in Rails 5.
-An API application is a trimmed down version of standard Rails application that does not have unnecessary middleware such as `.erb` views, helpers and assets.
-API applications come with special middlewares such as `ActionController::API` , request throttling, easily configurable CORS and other custom-waived features for building APIs.
+[API-only](http://edgeguides.rubyonrails.org/api_app.html) applications recent additions to the Rails platform.
+An API application is a trimmed-down version of standard Rails application without any of the unnecessary middleware, such as `.erb` views, helpers and assets.
+API applications come with special middlewares such as `ActionController::API` , request throttling, easy CORS configuration and other custom-waived features for building APIs.

-To set up token-based authentication, several steps have to be taken:
+There are several requirements that need to be met before we can use the token-based approach:

-* A model that can be accessed.
+* We need an accessible model.
 * A way of encoding and decoding JWT tokens must be implemented.
-* Methods for checking if the user is authenticated.
+* We need methods for checking if the user is authenticated.
-* Controllers for creating and logging in users.
+* Controllers for creating and logging in users are also necessary.
-* Routes for creating users and logging them in and out.
+* We need routes for creating users and logging them in and out.

 ### Creating the user model
  First, the user model must be created: